 Admittance to the Scholars Program for Fall 2016 is now closed.
 Applications for admittance in Spring 2017 for current and incoming students may be submitted from October 1, 2016 to November 18, 2016.

 Three basic qualifications are generally required of prospective students who come to the Scholars Program out of high school:

 The Scholars Program does consider applications from high school applicants who possess only two of the three basic qualifications listed above.
 For example, an applicant may meet the GPA and a class rank requirement; however s/he has earned a composite ACT score of 25.
 Gifted and hard-working students are always encouraged to apply, even if they fall slightly short of the basic qualifications.
 Admissions decisions on these students will be made on a case-by-case basis after consideration of the overall skills and qualities that they bring to the Scholars Program.

 For students who come to the Scholars Program having completed a

 semester or more of college or university study, there are two basic

 qualifications: a cumulative college GPA of 3.2 on a 4.0-scale and letters of

 recommendation from two college instructors, at least one of whom must be

-familiar with and comment on the student's writing ability.
+familiar with and can comment on the student's writing ability.

 Qualified applicants will be contacted by the Scholars Program Assistant to schedule an admission interview.
 Applicants are interviewed by the Scholars Program Director and the Scholars Program Assistant.
 Interviews last approximately 30 minutes.
 During the interview, applicants will have the opportunity to elaborate on topics such as their high school record, their potential for success in meeting the Scholars Program requirements, their academic, extracurricular and creative interests, and their global awareness.